fluffy/SprayWind/doc/design.md

 ## Temperature Sensor

 Right now the temperatures are not even close to correct and report way too high.
-Part of this is the sensor is in the box but even without that I seem to be having problems with sensors.
-I have tired both the DS18B20 and DS18S20 - I don't have a heat sink attached but they seem to report too high (by a degree to two at room temperature and much much more at -25 C )
+I have tired both the DS18B20 and DS18S20 - I don't have a heat sink attached but they seem to report too high.

 ## Interface Board